-This manual focuses on setting up your server and attaching it to the local area network (LAN).
+This manual focuses on setting up the WebFORCE Internet Gateway on a Silicon Graphics server that is attached to your local area network (LAN).
 Once you are able to access the server from other computers on your local area network, the WebFORCE Internet Gateway software contains further documentation to help you through the process of attaching the server to the Internet.